SystemsApproach/security/systems.rst

 tunnels becomes significant.

 The complexity of configuring and managing a VPN comprised of encrypted tunnels is one reason why MPLS VPNs, which outsource most of the complexity of VPN management to a service provider, became such a successful service offering in the early 2000s.
-MPLS does not protect privacy using encryption, but it does solve the issues of routing traffic among large numbers of sites and ensures that the traffic belonging to one customer from does not leak to the network of another.
+MPLS does not protect privacy using encryption, but it does solve the issues of routing traffic among large numbers of sites, and with respect to security, ensures that the traffic belonging to one customer does not leak to the network of another.
+Said another way, MPLS isolates users (private networks) from each other, but users trust that the service provider does not snoop on the traffic they carry.
+This is a trust assumption that typically does not hold for a VPN that traverses the public Internet.

 Several approaches to reduce the configuration overhead for VPNs using encrypted tunnels have appeared in recent years.
 With the rise of